Kevinpgalligan/KevingalWebsite/pages/blog/cl-livecoding.md

      class="centered">
 </figure>

-Note: all going well, this modest window will remain open throughout the entire development lifecycle.
+(Note: all going well, this modest window will run continuously throughout the entire development lifecycle).

 Now let's create some boids to populate our world.
 We add a `boid` class to store their position and velocity, as well as a convenience function `make-boid` to create a boid from x & y co-ordinates.
 These rely on a hopefully self-explanatory implementation of 2d vectors, which are created using the `vec2` function.